 Let's talk about mind matters in the workplace

 Due to COVID 19 we won’t be hosting a face to face conference in 2020.
-However, we invite you to join us at our annual conference where we host a variety of excellent international and local speakers and experts, continuing the conversation to break down stigmas and strive towards healthy work environments.
+However, we invite you to join us for our Free Online Connection Sessions where we host a variety of excellent international and local speakers and experts, continuing the conversation to break down stigmas and strive towards healthy work environments.
 We will be focusing each session on a specific industry and looking first at those most impacted by the lockdown.

 Furthermore, we offer masterclasses to businesses to educate and encourage authentic conversations about mental health and wellness in the work place.